JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 For this tutorial, we're going to look at one of the Janelia Mouse Light samples, the `2018-07-02` sample.
 Scroll down the list of samples until you see it.
 Left-click on the sample to select it.
 You will see information appear in the "Data Inspector", located just below the Data Explorer.

 The three tabs of the Data Inspector each show information about the sample.
-The "Attributes" tab contains typical metdata like name, creation/modification date, and globally unique identifier (GUID).
+The "Attributes" tab contains typical metadata like name, creation/modification date, and globally unique identifier (GUID).
 It also shows the sample's owner and the location of the image files that belong to the sample.
 The "Permissions" tab shows which users or groups can read or write to the data.
 There's also a button which allows someone to grant permissions to other users to see or edit the data.
 The third tab, "Annotations", is not used by Horta and is only used with other tools in the desktop workstation client.

 {{< imglink src="../images-viewing/data-explorer.png" link="../images-viewing/data-explorer.png" alt="Data Explorer showing target sample" >}}